radius-project/radius/docs/content/getting-started/tutorial/dapr-microservices/_index.md

 ## Overview

-This tutorial will teach you how to deploy a microservices application using Radius.
+This tutorial will teach you how to deploy a Dapr microservices application using Radius.
 You will learn:

 - The concepts of the Radius application model
 - How Dapr and Radius seamlessly work together